nir/jupylet/README.md

 # Jupylet

-*Jupylet* is a Python library that lets you create 2D and 3D games, music and sound synthesizers, interactively in a Jupyter notebook.
+*Jupylet* is a Python library that lets you create 2D and 3D games, graphics, music and sound synthesizers, interactively in a Jupyter notebook.
 It is intended for three types of audiences:

 * Computer scientists, researchers, and students of deep reinforcement learning.
 * Musicians interested in sound synthesis and live music coding.
 * Kids and their parents interested in learning to program.

-## TL;DR

-Here are two examples of 2D and 3D games included in this repository:
+&nbsp;

 <p float="left">
     <img src="docs/images/spaceship.gif" width="256" />